-This family-friendly sports bar has award winning pizza, winning both the Best Pizza in Telluride, and the World’s Best Pizza at the 2013 International Pizza Expo.
+This family-friendly sports bar has award-winning pizza, winning both the Best Pizza in Telluride, and the World’s Best Pizza at the 2013 International Pizza Expo.
 Be sure to try the 313 Detroit-style pizza, or if you’re up for it, their buffalo hot wings are the best in town!

 A local’s favorite, Butcher and the Baker has mouthwatering fresh-baked goods that pair wonderfully with a fresh cup of coffee.
-Come lunchtime, try a fresh, gourmet sandwich or soup, or enjoy a delectable dinner complete with candle light ambiance.
+Come lunchtime, try a fresh, gourmet sandwich or soup, or enjoy a delectable dinner complete with candlelight ambiance.

 Named after the grand saloon that existed during Telluride’s mining days, this elegant restaurant is home to innovative fusion cuisine and a relaxed ambiance.
 Their Happy Hour of ½ priced sushi and $5 cosmos is one of the best in town!

 Floradora Saloon opened in October of 1973 when Florie and Charlie Kane moved to Telluride after college.
-Now the owners again and in partnership with their son Roscoe Kane (who is head chef), the restaurant serves up innovative and healthy diches made with natural and organic regional ingredients.
+Now the owners again and in partnership with their son Roscoe Kane (who is head chef), the restaurant serves up innovative and healthy dishes made with natural and organic regional ingredients.

 Telluride’s newest pizzeria features artesian flat bread styled pizzas and salads made with the finest ingredients.
 The only restaurant in Telluride with 25 beers on tap, High Pie focuses on bringing crafted beer to the masses while still offering plenty of the good ole favorites.